skairs/RepData_PeerAssessment1/PA1_template.md

 Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-Fillin `NA` values with mean for that 5-minute interval:
+Fill-in `NA` values with mean for that 5-minute interval:

 ```r
 ## create a list of rows with data to impute